JasperEssien2/finder-matcher-gen/docs/quickstart.markdown

 ```

 ## Annotation usage
 Finder-matcher-gen makes use of annotation declarations to generate code.
-This tool provides two annotations: `@Match` and `@MatchDeclaration`.
+This tool provides two annotations: `@Match` and `@MatchDeclaration` annotations.

 ### @Match annotation
 Apply `@Match` annotation to a declaration, usually, the test `main()` function to specify widgets to generate a finder or matcher counterpart.